Being Vegan, Vegan Being: Ted Rubin – The Difference Being Vegan Makes in Your Health is Undeniable. ~via @Inspira77394961 / InspirationalSouls.com

 I was generally improving my eating habits over the years and had a true awakening when my high school wrestling coach, who is a mentor and like a second father to me and was in great shape at 69, collapsed in his driveway and needed a quadruple bypass.
 He was told he’d be back in 8-10 years for another and he vowed to not be back and started researching.
 That was 7 years ago and he’s been a dedicated vegan since.
 I visit every year and eat with them, enjoyed it, but didn’t convert until 2+ years ago when my college roommate suffered two heart attacks which resulted in 70% of his heart being dead.

-On my visit in September 2016, my coach, knowing I was already close (had given up dairy 2 years before due to his and his wife’s influence) challenged me to try it for 3 months.
+On my visit in September 2016, my coach, knowing I was already close (he knew I’d given up dairy 2 years before due to his and his wife’s influence), had been reading books of his on every visit, and on this one was blowing through How Not to Die, by Michael Greger (which has since become my nutrition bible), he challenged me to try it for 3 months.
 I upped the ante and said I would do so for one year (having read via his literature it can take your body 6-8 months to adjust and it just being my nature).
 I baselined my medical results with a visit to my doctor right before, and then a year later and again after 2 years.
 I’m all in… the difference it makes in your health is undeniable.

 It is so incredibly easy and doesn’t exclude you at all.
 Everywhere and everyplace has easy alternatives.
 More and more people understand and respect it, and almost every restaurant will offer you something.
 It’s great as you proceed along the learning process about how many things are options and how very easy it is to get enough protein… contrary to foolish and uneducated popular opinion.